-Finally, after a couple of abortive attempts, the 1.5 series release branch was created at the end of January 2008 (see Table 1).
+Finally, after a couple of abortive attempts, the 1.5 series release branch was created at the end of January 2008.
 Fixes began to flow into the branch, leading to an initial alpha release on 22 Feb 2008.
-This release did not pass the committer verification, and was quickly followed by a second alpha release on 29 Feb 2008.
+This release did not pass committer verification, and was quickly followed by a second alpha release on 29 Feb 2008.
 This was the first time the Subversion project had used the term "alpha" on a release, and both alpha releases contained a number of known issues.

-While stability continued to increase, a discussion opened within the project about what the next pre-release should be called.
-One faction wanted to proceed with an RC so the four-week soak period could start, while others, recognizing the bugs that existed were severe enough to prevent an actual feature release, wanted to be more conservative when naming pre-releases.
-Eventually, a compromise was worked out, and a beta release was followed by the first true RC on 7 Apr 2008.
-This was more than two months after the branch was created (see Table 1), an abnormally long time for branch stabilization for a feature release.
+While stability continued to increase, a discussion opened within the project about what to call the next prerelease.
+One faction wanted to proceed with an RC so the four-week soak period could start, while others, recognizing the bugs that existed were severe enough to prevent an actual feature release, wanted to be more conservative when